 If the program supports the ability to undo multiple times, press the button multiple times.
 However, if the button goes gray or does nothing when clicked, nothing more can be undone.

-In Microsoft Office programs like Microsoft Word and some other programs, the undo button may also have a down arrow next to the button.
-Clicking the down arrow shows you all available undo actions, and moving the mouse down the list allows you to perform multiple undo actions at the same time.
+In Microsoft Office programs like Microsoft Word and other programs, the undo button may also have a down arrow next to the button.
+Clicking the down arrow shows you all available undo actions, and moving the mouse down the list lets you perform multiple undo actions at the same time.

 What are the advantages in using undo?

 To error is human, and as you work on a computer you're going to make a mistakes.
-Using undo allows you to quickly fix those mistakes.
-For example, if you had a paragraph of text highlighted and mistakenly pressed delete, undo allows you to fix the mistake without re-typing the text.
+Using undo lets you quickly fix those mistakes.
+For example, if you had a paragraph of text highlighted and mistakenly pressed delete, undo lets you fix the mistake without re-typing the text.

 What is the difference between undo and redo?